 Supplement Use During Radiation Therapy

-Many people being treated for cancer with radiation take supplements.
+Supplement use during radiation therapy for cancer is not uncommon.
 Most of the time, if you eat a balanced diet, supplements should not be needed.
-Some people getting treatment for cancer may need supplements because they have lower levels of certain vitamins and electrolytes or are not eating enough.
+However, some people getting treatment for cancer may need supplements because they have lower levels of certain vitamins and electrolytes, or are not eating enough.
 You should always check with your healthcare provider before taking any supplement.
 It is also important for your healthcare providers to know what you are taking.
 When asked to list your medications, include all vitamins, supplements, and over the counter medications.

-- Most supplements do not need approval for use by the FDA, as medications do.
+- Most supplements in the United States do not need to be approved by the FDA like medications do.

 - They may have harmful contaminants, such as lead, arsenic, cadmium and more.

-- Some supplements can block other medications or affect organ function (such as liver function).
+- Some supplements can block other medications or affect how your organs work (such as liver function).

 - They are often taken without a person’s healthcare providers or pharmacist being aware.